 Internal Tip: Having your documents in order always helps with a sale or donation.
 Knowing the market and understanding when buyers are active is another key factor that may help you decide when to sell.

-Buyers and brokers like iModular.com can often make purchase decisions faster and offer higher resale prices when they have complete information upfront.
+Buyers and brokers, such as iModular.com, can often make purchase decisions more quickly and offer higher resale prices when they have complete information upfront.
 Missing documents may delay or reduce the value of your offer.

 đź’ˇ Pro Tip from Matt Banes